-My short stay on the small Indonesian island of Derawan last July allowed me to attend no less than two weddings!
-Two almost identical weddings, with kitschy decor and pop-marshmallow orchestra.
-More a social obligation, I have the impression, a real holiday.
+My short stay on the small Indonesian island of Derawan, last July, allowed me to attend no less than two weddings!
+Two almost identical weddings, with kitsch decoration and pop-guimauve orchestra.
+More a social obligation, I think, than a real party.

 A video, two weddings

 In any case, I would not like to get married in Derawan!

 You have to dress up as a doll, with hair, make-up and a lot of pomp.
 Then hold the pose for hours on a throne in a candy pink or electric blue decor.
 Welcome with a smile all the people of the village who parade on the stage (as they all come to deposit a small ticket in a vase provided for this purpose).

 And pretend to appreciate the music of the invited group...

 What you don't see on the video are the rows of plastic chairs and boards serving as tables, set up in front of the stage, under a large tarp.

 No one is dancing, people have just come and sat there and watched.

 Each received a small meal in a cardboard box with a cup of water.
 Offered by the families of the bride and groom.
 But no one eats, most will take home their portion of nasi goreng (fried rice) and his cupcakes at home.

 Strange wedding party, really.
 It starts around 9 pm and stops a little before midnight.
 Not much happens.
 Rather boring evening...
 I guess the real wedding ceremony takes place at another time.